Understanding Psychedelic Therapy in Clinical Trials

 If you are considering psychedelic therapy, a thorough screening and assessment process is essential to determine your safety and suitability for the treatment.

-Sunstone’s thorough assessment considers your medical history, mental health, current medications, and potential contraindications.
-From screening to integration, the therapeutic process is conducted by trained professionals in a controlled and supportive environment to minimize risks and ensure the best possible outcomes.
+Sunstone’s thorough assessment considers your medical history, mental health, current medications, and potential situations or conditions in which psychedelic therapy should not be used because it could cause harm.
+From screening to integration, the therapeutic process is conducted by trained professionals in a controlled and supportive environment, minimizing risks and ensuring the best possible outcomes.

 Find answers to common patient questions

-Each trial has its own set of eligibility criteria that participants must meet.
-These criteria can include age, medical history, and previous experiences with psychedelics.
+Each trial has its own set of eligibility criteria that participants must meet, such as age, medical history, and previous experiences with psychedelics.
 Our team will assess your eligibility during the screening process.

 Frequently Asked Questions